 In February 2016, the FASB issued ASU No. 2016-2, Leases.
 This ASU is aimed at making leasing activities more transparent and comparable, and requires substantially all leases be recognized by lessees on their balance sheet as a right-of-use asset and corresponding lease liability, including leases currently accounted for as operating leases.
 The ASU will be effective for interim and annual periods beginning after December 15, 2018.
 Early adoption is permitted.
-The Company is currently evaluating the potential effect of the updated standard on its financial statements.
+The Company is currently evaluating the potential effect of this standard on its financial statements.

 In March 2016, the FASB issued ASU 2016-9, Compensation - Stock Compensation, related to the tax effects of share-based awards.
 The ASU requires that all the tax effects of share-based awards be recorded through the income statement, thereby simplifying the current guidance that requires excess tax benefits and certain excess tax deficiencies to be recorded in equity.
-The ASU will be effective for interim and annual periods beginning after December 15, 2016.
-The Company does not anticipate that the adoption of this ASU will have a significant impact on its financial statements.
+This ASU also permits an election for the impact of forfeitures on the recognition of expense for share-based payment awards where forfeitures can be estimated or recognized when they occur.
+This ASU is effective for interim and annual periods beginning after December 15, 2016.
+The Company adopted this ASU as of January 1, 2017 and elected to continue using its forfeiture estimation method for share-based payment awards.
+This ASU was adopted prospectively and the impact of adoption on the Company's financial statements was not material.